 All new or replacement boilers now have to include some kind of heating controls installed with them.
 Your first option is to have a timer or a programmer, with a room thermostat and TRV’s.
 On the other hand, if you go for a programmable room thermostat you can simply combine that with TRV’s.

 If you want to discuss which controls would be best for your home or system, simply get in touch and discuss your options with our team.

-Our experienced and helpful staff will always be happy to assist you.
+Our experienced and helpful staff will always available to assist you.